A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Observations with Fermi-LAT and data reduction

 \section{Observations with Fermi-LAT and data reduction}

 The Fermi satellite was launched on 2008 June 11 into a nearly circular Earth orbit with an altitude of 565 km, an inclination of 25.6$^{\circ}$, and an orbital period of 96 minutes.
 The principal instrument on Fermi is the LAT \citep{Atwood2009}, a pair-production telescope with a large effective area ($\sim$8000 cm$^2$ at 1 GeV) and field of view (2.4 sr).
-The energy range of LAT sensitivity spans from 20 MeV to $>$300 GeV with an angular resolution per single event of approximately $\approx5^{\circ}$ at 100 MeV and narrowing to $\approx0^{\circ}.15$ at 10 GeV.
+The energy range of LAT sensitivity spans from 20 MeV to $>$300 GeV with an angular resolution per single event of approximately $\approx5^{\circ}$ at 100 MeV and narrowing to $\approx0^{\circ}.8$ at 1 GeV, and to $\approx0^{\circ}.15$ at 10 GeV.
+The LAT tracker has 12 layers of 3\% radiation length tungsten converters (front section), followed by 4 layers of 18\% radiation length tungsten converters (back section).
+The front and back sections have intrinsically different PSF due to multiple scattering with the PSF for front-converting events being approximately a factor of two better than the PSF for back-converting events (e.g., an angular resolution per single front-converting event of approximately $\approx0.6^{\circ}$ at 1 GeV and per single back-converting event of approximately $\approx1^{\circ}$ at 1 GeV).
 After the commissioning phase, the Fermi-LAT began routine science operations on 2008 August 4.
 The Fermi-LAT normally operates in sky-survey mode which provides a full-sky coverage every 3 hours (i.e., 2 orbits).

-We downloaded the Pass 7 Reprocessed Fermi-LAT data from the Fermi Science Support Center \footnote{\burl{http://heasarc.gsfc.nasa.gov/FTP/fermi/data/lat/weekly/photon/}}.
+We downloaded the Pass 7 Reprocessed Fermi-LAT data from the Fermi Science Support Center\footnote{\burl{http://heasarc.gsfc.nasa.gov/FTP/fermi/data/lat/weekly/photon/}}.
 Note that the Pass 7 Reprocessed Fermi dataset uses updated calibration constants \citep[][]{Bregeon2013}.
 The primary differences with respect to the Pass 7 data are the correction of a slight (1\% per year) expected degradation in the Calorimeter light yield and significant improvement of the Calorimeter position reconstruction, which in turn significantly improves the LAT point-spead function at high energies ($>$5 GeV) \footnote{\burl{http://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}}.
-For the data analysis, we use the Fermi Science Tools v9r32p5 package \footnote{\burl{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/v9r32p5.html}} and P7REP instrument response functions (IRFs).
+For the data analysis, we use the Fermi Science Tools v9r32p5 package\footnote{\burl{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/v9r32p5.html}} and P7REP instrument response functions (IRFs).
+The improved position reconstruction of \gray{} events above 5 GeV is useful in the search for pair halos using the Pass 7 Reprocessed Fermi-LAT data at these energies.